FlameHorizon/Lapis/doc/StringExt/StartsWith.md

 Option Explicit
 Public Sub Start()

-    Debug.Print "Case insensitive search: " & StringH.StartsWith("The House of the Seven Gables", "the", VbCompareMethod.vbBinaryCompare)
+    Debug.Print "Case insensitive search: " & StringExt.StartsWith("The House of the Seven Gables", "the", VbCompareMethod.vbBinaryCompare)
-    Debug.Print "Case sensitive search: " & StringH.StartsWith("The House of the Seven Gables", "the", VbCompareMethod.vbTextCompare)
+    Debug.Print "Case sensitive search: " & StringExt.StartsWith("The House of the Seven Gables", "the", VbCompareMethod.vbTextCompare)

 End Sub